Ventura County Sheriff's Office: Equipment

-FIREARMS

 The standard issued handgun was the SIG Sauer P226 .40 S&W. In 2020 it is being phased out for the SIG Sauer P320 9mm with the XCarry grip and a SIG Sauer red dot optic installed.
 Ammunition Speer Gold Dot 9mm 147gr JHP.

-VEHICLES

 As of September 2020 the Ventura County Sheriffs Department uses the Chevrolet Tahoe PPV as their primary patrol vehicle.

-AIRCRAFT

 The Ventura County Sheriff’s Aviation Unit began in 1971.
 In 2009, the Ventura County Fire District entered into a cooperative agreement in which the Aviation Unit became a joint venture between the Fire District and Sheriff’s Office.
 The Fire District contributes funding and staff to the operation.
 The unit has grown from one Bell 47 to the current fleet of four Bell UH-1 helicopters, three Sikorsky UH-60 Blackhawk helicopters (soon two to be converted to the Firehawk helicopter), and one Bell Long Ranger.
 This unit is the only public safety aviation unit in the county and provides support for all local and state law enforcement and fire service agencies in the county.
 The missions vary between law enforcement, search and rescue (SAR), emergency medical services (EMS) and fire suppression missions.